1996 All-Ireland Senior Hurling Championship final

 The 1996 All-Ireland Senior Hurling Championship Final was the 109th All-Ireland Final and the culmination of the 1996 All-Ireland Senior Hurling Championship, an inter-county hurling tournament for the top teams in Ireland.
 The match was held at Croke Park, Dublin, on 1 September 1996, between Wexford and Limerick.
-The Munster champions lost to their Leinster opponents on a score line of 1-13 to 0-14.
+Leinster champions Wexford defeated their Munster opponents on a scoreline of 1-13 to 0-14.